 Russian fighters also fired at the airport in the western city of Ivano-Frankivsk, which is less than 94 miles north of Romania and 155 miles from Hungary, two other NATO allies.

 NATO said Sunday that it currently doesn’t have any personnel in Ukraine, though the United States has increased the number of U.S. troops deployed to Poland.
-White House national security adviserif Russia’s strikes travel outside Ukraine and hit any NATO members, even accidentally.
+White House national security adviser Jake Sullivan said the West would respond if Russia’s strikes travel outside Ukraine and hit any NATO members, even accidentally.

 Ukrainian and European leaders have pushed with limited success for Russia to grant safe passage to civilians trapped by fighting.
 Ukrainian authorities said Sunday that more than 10 humanitarian corridors were set to open, including from the besieged port city of Mariupol.
 But such promises have repeatedly crumbled, and there was no word late Sunday on whether people were able to use the evacuation routes.